 - Monitor the size of the moves they have made and on which variables

 - Summarize across variables with the running total of your last position

 If you don’t confirm what you’ve agreed to, how do you know what decisions were made and agreed on?
 In most cases, this can lead to another negotiation later on.

 At this point, you are now ready to negotiate.
 The planning is done, you’ve mastered the tactics, your behavior is tuned to that of a professional negotiator.
 You are now able to foresee what is inside the heads of your opponents, allowing you to deal with opportunities as the other party sees them.

-This Negotiation Gamechanger Course is only as complete as planning, and never so complete that everything else can be taken for granted.
+This Negotiation Course For Procurement Professionals is only as complete as planning, and never so complete that everything else can be taken for granted.
 Never be assuming and always be inquiring.
 Don’t be rushed, but be considerate and respectful.